salma-ahmed20/mongo-k8s-cluster/README.md

 # Mongo-k8s-cluster
-Deploy Mongodb and Mongo express on kubernetes cluster
+Deploy Mongodb and MongoExpress on kubernetes cluster

-## What is Mongo Express
+## What is MongoExpress
 It is an interactive lightweight Web-Based Administrative Tool to effectively manage (MongoDB) Databases.
 Written with Node.js, Express, and Bootstrap3, Mongo Express can be used to simplify several MongoDB Admin tasks.
-Using Mongo Express, you can add, delete or modify databases, collections, and documents.
+Using MongoExpress, you can add, delete or modify databases, collections, and documents.

 ## What is MongoDB
 It is a NoSQL Open-source Document Oriented Database developed for storing and processing high volumes of data

+## Prerequisite:
+- Minikube cluster running

+## Demo executed - Deploying MongoDB and MongoExpress:
+- Created MongoDB Deployment
+- Created Secret for Mongo Credentials
+- Created MongoDB Internal Service
+- Created MongoExpress Deployment
+- Created ConfigMap for DB Server URL
+- Created MongoExpress External Service

 ## kubectl apply commands in order